jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 Therefore, the marketing team should design marketing strategies to promote Cyclistic to casual riders during rush hour 4 pm – 6 pm on weekdays.
 It may be a good way to increase casual riders’ intention to ride bikes on weekdays.

-Additionally, Cyclistic should prepare enough bikes at the most popular start and end locations on weekends during the afternoon and evening.
+Additionally, Cyclistic should prepare enough bikes at the most popular start and end locations on weekend afternoons and evenings.
 Even though casual riders might not be converted into annual members, Cyclistic could make riding bikes easy for them to get on the bikes to increase revenue.
 It might be a way to make them get into the habit of cycling.

 ## Future Exploration
 + It would be great to trend data in the future to see the monthly changes or yearly changes.
 For example, casual riders might be increased during the tourist season.